 Lady got a sunburn on her nose when she was evacuated to the pasture during my family reunion, so I had her babysitter putting sunscreen on her nose.
 So, of course, Foxy got a really bad sunburn on her nose.
 She hates the smell of the lotion, so until it actually hits the sores on her nose, Foxy fights the concept of having lotion applied to her nose.
 Belle is really stressed over moving around.
 She has never been an easy keeper.
 He weight has been really fluctuating.
 She was looking like she was putting weight back on until yesterday, but while I was there and filling her water, she came over and drank for about 5 minutes, so I wonder if she is just being picky about her water, which, of course, will affect her weight.
 They are coming home tomorrow.
 Her scratches are so much better.
 They are always better when she is out to pasture.
 In her stall, she will stand and scratch them.
 Foxy looks really great, except for her nose, but that is healing, too.
 Lady is a happy baby and the scratch that she got during the flood is finally healing.
 All three of them walk through the irrigation water without problems (but will that transfer over to walking through streams and puddles on trails?)
-This pic was taken the last week of June.

 Its a little better now.
 The round pen is now dry.
 The runs are not underwater, but are muddy and mucky.
 Its still too wet for machinery to scrape it all out.